-Parks and open spaces
+Parks and green spaces

 - Where possible, avoid touching surfaces (such as gates, hand-rails or seating) and your mouth and face.
 Please follow hand washing advice from Public Health England, including washing your hands as soon as you get home